Homemade Ranch Seasoning Mix

 - Oven Baked Ranch Fries – toss 2 pounds potatoes, sliced into small wedges, with 2 tablespoons olive oil and 1/4 cup seasoning mix.
 Arrange in an even layer on a baking sheet.
 Place in a preheated 450°F oven for 15-20 minutes.

 - Loaded Ranch Fries – kick your ranch fries up a notch!
 Make the recipe above, then cover the fries with 3-4 cups shredded cheddar cheese.
 Place back into the oven for 4-6 minutes, or until the cheese is melted.
 Top with crispy crumbled bacon and green onions.
 Serve ranch dressing on the side for dipping.

-- Ranch Popcorn – toss 8 cups popcorn with 2 tbsp ranch seasoning mix.
+- Ranch Popcorn – toss 8 cups popcorn with 2 tablespoons ranch seasoning mix.

-- Ranch Burgers – add 1 tbsp ranch seasoning mix to 1 lb. ground beef to make incredibly flavorful burgers!
+- Ranch Burgers – add 1 tablespoon ranch seasoning mix to 1 pound ground beef to make incredibly flavorful burgers!